Monsters: The Lyle and Erik Menendez Story: Response from Lyle and Erik Menendez

 On February 20, 2025, in an interview with TMZ, Lyle Menendez stated that he and Erik are grateful that the series shed light on child abuse.
 He also praised Koch and Chavez for their performances, calling Koch "pretty extraordinary".

-Response from relatives of Lyle and Erik Menendez
+Response from other depicted figures

 On September 25, 2024, Lyle and Erik Menendez's family and relatives issued a statement, describing the season as "a phobic, gross, anachronistic, serial episodic nightmare".
 They added, "Our family has been victimized by this grotesque shockadrama. [...]
 Perhaps, after all, Monsters is all about Ryan Murphy."
 Murphy described their response as "faux outrage" and predictable, claiming that Monsters is "the best thing that's happened to [the Menendez brothers] in 30 years", referring to the renewed public interest in their case following the season's commercial success.

+Erik's lead defense attorney, Leslie Abramson, who has since retired, was approached by a paparazzo in October 2024 and asked about the series.
+She responded, "That piece of shit I heard about?
+No. I don't watch any of those," referring to the series and other dramatizations of the case.